Smithed-MC/Libraries/CONTRIBUTING.md

 ## Versioning
 Each library pack has their own version as well as the entire repo itself.
-Using the `Release` Github Action will bump the cooresponding versions in each file.
+Using the `Release` Github Action will produce a new release in the `releases` branch.

-> Coming Soon
+Make sure you bump the version before running this action!

 These can be found in the following files:
 - `packs/<pack-name>/beet.yaml` -> `version` field